What does Teaching Relief for Learning entail?

-Faculty may take courses related to research and teaching projects, they may use this opportunity to explore new fields or hone new technical skills and knowledge, or they may use the opportunity for pure intellectual exploration.
-The purpose of a TRL is to allow a faculty member to spend a semester in the classroom on the other side of the desk—as a student.
+Faculty participating in the standard TRL may take courses related to research and teaching projects, they may use this opportunity to explore new fields or hone new technical skills and knowledge, or they may use the opportunity for pure intellectual exploration.

-Faculty are expected to enroll (in a non-credit fashion) in 2–3 courses during their TRL, participating as fully as possible in class activities and assignments.
+TRL participants will enroll (in a non-credit fashion) in 2–3 courses during their TRL, participating as fully as possible in class activities and assignments.
 Courses may be at the undergraduate or graduate level, and may be in a single department, or across several departments.
 Agreement of the instructor must be secured.
+Past courses have included – but are not limited to – courses on statistics, data science, music theory, political science, computer science, history of art, artificial intelligence, environmental history, literature, history of music, and natural resource economics.

 Eligibility

-Full professors with a primary or fully joint appointment in an FAS department or program, and senior lectors II, senior lecturers, and senior lecturers II with a primary or fully joint full-time multi-year appointment an FAS department or program or the MacMillan Center.
+Full professors with a primary or fully joint appointment in an FAS department or program, and senior lectors II, senior lecturers, and senior lecturers II with a primary or fully joint full-time multi-year appointment in an FAS department or program or the MacMillan Center are eligible for TRL.
+SAL2 will consider proposals from faculty whose departments have a plan and resources to meet all teaching commitments.

 Faculty Experiences